 Questions come up from time to time on how to take care of hand knits, especially because of all of the time and care that went into creating them; not to mention the often high cost in materials!
 Let's face it, hand dyed yarn is expensive!!
 That's why, when items are washed incorrectly and large amounts of dye releases (bleeding) from the yarn, it is heart breaking for everyone.
 It's devastating for the knitter because loose dye often resettles on other areas of the knitted item causing changes in colors, usually not for the better.
 But it's equally devastating for the dyer since knitters often assume that the bleeding was caused by poor quality dyeing.
 Reputation is everything to a small artisan business and talk of poor dye quality can often mean the closure of these one-person ventures, even when the dyer isn't at fault.

 The most common dyes, and the ones we use, belong to a class of dyes called weak acid dyes and may be purchased from numerous online and brick & mortar stores in a myriad of colors.
+These dyes are beloved by indie dyers because of their relatively nontoxic nature and the vivid colors they impart to protein fibers such as wool.
 These little pots of dye powders are actually salts which dissolve in water, producing a negatively charged dye molecule.
 Negative charges are attracted to positive charges and this forms the basis of the dye binding reaction.
 Since the dye molecule is negatively charged, it binds to positively charged sites within other molecules such as wool protein fibers.

 Wool and silk are protein molecules.
 The number of positively charged sites within the protein is dependent on the pH of the solution.
 At a pH of approximately 4.5, there are nearly equal numbers of positively charged sites and negatively charged sites on a wool molecule.
 This is known as the isoelectric point.
 Below the pH corresponding to the isoelectric point, there are more positively charged sites than negatively charged sites and above the isoelectric point there are more negatively charged sites.